sqrew/tunes/README.md

 ## CONS
     no gui or graphical elements
-    no "instant feedback" outside of hot-reloading segments no external control or input (no live line recording, midi in, osc or network controls) or hardware control no plugin system
+    no "instant feedback" outside of hot-reloading segments no external control or input (no midi in, osc or network controls) or hardware control no plugin system
     rust (not as beginner friendly as something like sonic pi)